ovh/terraform-provider-ovh/website/docs/r/cloud_project_kube.html.markdown

 * `version` - (Optional) kubernetes version to use.
    Changing this value updates the resource.
 Defaults to latest available.

+* `customization` - (Optional) Customer customization object
+  * apiserver - Kubernetes API server customization
+    * admissionplugins - (Optional) Kubernetes API server admission plugins customization
+        * enabled - (Optional) Array of admission plugins enabled, default is ["NodeRestriction","AlwaysPulImages"] and only these admission plugins can be enabled at this time.
+        * disabled - (Optional) Array of admission plugins disabled, default is [] and only AlwaysPulImages can be disabled at this time.

 * `private_network_id` - (Optional) OpenStack private network ID to use.
    Changing this value delete the resource(including ETCD user data).
 Defaults - not use private network.